 Kira smiled, this time her look was tender.
 "I like a man who will cry on my shoulder.
 Who won't mind if I cry sometimes too."

 Dax couldn't imagine Worf crying, especially given that he had no tear ducts, but she nodded solemnly.
 "I get that."

 Kira laughed, apparently enjoying the running line, which seemed to become more amusing each time Quark topped off her drink.
 She leaned in and hugged Dax.
 "That's what I like about you," she said, this time slurring the words so much that Dax wouldn't have understood them if they hadn't been playing this game.

 Kira thought.
 "I like a man who can make it happen."

 Dax smiled in evil delight.
 "Oh, yes."

 "Don't you have somewhere else to be, Quark?"
-Dax hissed.
+Dax said.

 He grinned.
 "Not on your life."
 He leaned forward, his elbows on the bar.
 "I'm thinking Bajorans metabolize tequila in a very interesting way too."

-Kira drank deep, throwing her head back and nearly falling off the chair.
+Kira drank deeply, throwing her head back and nearly falling off the chair.
 Dax caught her, pulled her back to a more secure perch.